 At sharp 10.00 am our hostess for the day walked in and sold the tickets to all of us, post which she started the tour.
 She also handed out scarves to ladies who had not brought one to cover the head and some who were showing legs were given abayas, the long black robes worn by Muslim women.

-- Sawm (Fasting) : All muslims have to fast during the holy month of Ramadan, They must abstain from food and drinks from dawn to dusk.
-She also went on to explain the reasons for fasting and the behavior expected from Muslims during this period.
+Sawm (Fasting): All Muslims have to fast during the holy month of Ramadan, They must abstain from food and drinks from dawn to dusk.
+She also went on to explain the reasons for fasting and the behaviour expected from Muslims during this period.

 We did learn a bit about the Emirate’s approach to Islam.
 Officially, it supports a moderate interpretation of Islam.
 Examples include:

-- not forcing women to wear coverings outside of church, most women wear such garments in Dubai but don’t wear them in other places.
+not forcing women to wear coverings outside of the church, most women wear such garments in Dubai but don’t wear them in other places.